linnykoleh/Spring/Notes.md

 - **NOT_SUPPORTED**: no transaction is used to execute the method annotated with `@Transactional(propagation = Propagation.NOT_SUPPORTED)`.
 If a transaction exists, it will be suspended.
 - **SUPPORTS**: an existing transaction will be used to execute the method annotated with `@Transactional(propagation = Propagation.SUPPORTS)`.
 If no transaction exists, the method will be executed anyway, without a transactional context.

-#### Transaction Propagation

- - Happens when code from one transaction calls another transaction
- - Transaction propagation says whether everything should be run in single transaction or nested transactions should be used
- - There are 7 levels of propagation
- - 2 Basic ones - REQUIRED and REQUIRES_NEW
+## Isolation Levels

+- Transaction isolation in database systems determine how the changes within a transaction are visible to other users and systems accessing the database prior to the transaction being committed.
+- 4 isolation levels available (from least strict to the most strict)
+	- **READ_UNCOMMITTED**
+	- **READ_COMMITTED**
+	- **REPEATABLE_READ**
+	- **SERIALIZABLE**
+- Not all isolation levels may be supported in all databases
+- Different databases may implement isolation is slightly different ways

-## org.springframework.transaction.annotation.Isolation
+### org.springframework.transaction.annotation.Isolation

 - **DEFAULT**: the default isolation level of the DBMS.
 - **READ_UNCOMMITED**: data changed by a transaction can be read by a different transaction while the first one is not yet committed, also known as dirty reads.
+    `Dirty reads may occur.`
 - **READ_COMMITTED**: dirty reads are not possible when a transaction is used with this isolation level.
     This is the default strategy for most databases.
 But a different phenomenon could happen here: repeatable read: when the same query is executed multiple times, different results might be obtained.
 (Example: a user is extracted repeatedly within the same transaction.
 In parallel, a different transaction edits the user and commits.
     If the first transaction has this isolation level, it will return the user with the new properties after the second transaction is committed.)
+    `Phantom reads and non-repeatable reads can occur`.
 - **REPEATABLE_READ**: this level of isolation does not allow dirty reads, and repeatedly querying a table row in the same transaction will always return the same result, even if a different transaction has changed the data while the reading is being done.
 The process of reading the same row multiple times in the context of a transaction and always getting the same result is called repeatable read.
+    `Phantom reads can occur`.
 - **SERIALIZABLE**: this is the most restrictive isolation level, since transaction are executed in a serialized way.
 So no dirty reads, no repeatable reads, and no phantom reads are possible.
 A phantom read happens when in the course of a transaction, execution of identical queries can lead to different result sets being returned.

-## Isolation Levels

-- 4 isolation levels available (from least strict to the most strict)
-	- READ_UNCOMMITTED
-	- READ_COMMITTED
-	- REPEATABLE_READ
-	- SERIALIZABLE
-- Not all isolation levels may be supported in all databases
-- Different databases may implement isolation is slightly different ways

 #### READ_UNCOMMITTED
  - `@Transactional (isolation=Isolation.READ_UNCOMMITTED)`